sofa-framework/doc/20_Simulation_Principles/50_Multi-Model_Representation/20_Collision.md

 All collision detection methods will rely on intersection methods during the broad and/or [narrow phase](https://www.sofa-framework.org/community/doc/using-sofa/components/collisions/narrowphases/narrowphase) in order to assess if the models do collide.
 Given 2 collision elements, these intersection methods test if an intersection is possible.

 In SOFA, a proximity method can be used to detect contact when two objects are getting closer from another.
-Evalutating this proximity allows for a better anticipation of the contact, i.e. more stable contact.
+Evaluating this proximity allows for a better anticipation of the contact, i.e. more stable contact.
 The two main implementations in SOFA are:

 - [MinProximityIntersection](https://www.sofa-framework.org/community/doc/components/collision/minproximityintersection/)
 - [LocalMinDistance](https://www.sofa-framework.org/community/doc/components/collision/localmindistance/)